NoCoffeeHQ/locomotivecms_sections_doc/README.md

 There is three tags that can be used to call your section:

-### Fix sections
+### Fixed sections

 The tag `{% section 'hello_world %}` is used to add a section to a page.
-This section will be fixed in the page and your user will only be able to edit the content without being able to order or remove the section.
+This section will be fixed in the page and your user will only be able to edit the content without being able to move or remove the section.
 You can call multiple times the same section on the same page. because of that, it is recommended to pass an id to the tag to keep tracks of the section content as it may be moved aroud the page in futur developpements and may be mixed up with section of the same type : `{% section 'hello_world', id: 'morning' %}`

 ### Section dropzone